TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-progress-snapshotcountexceeded.md

 <properties
-    pageTitle="Replication is not progressing as Process Server is not reachable" description="Replication status is critical because ASR agent on Source Machine is not able to connect to Process Server." infoBubbleText="Microsoft Azure has information regarding your issue.
+    pageTitle="The number of snapshots count have exceeded the limit" description="Replication status is critical because the number of snapshot count have exceeded the limit." infoBubbleText="Microsoft Azure has information regarding your issue.
 See details on the right." service="microsoft.recoveryservices"
     resource="vaults"